 The Military Mind Symposium: Benefiting from Veterans in the Workplace

-Mike Seabrook, Company Secretary of Thales in the UK
+Mike Seabrook, Company Secretary of Thales in the UK, said:

 A poll of 500 of the UK’s top business people carried out in 2015 showed that more than half of those surveyed (54%) were reluctant to hire veterans because of fears they may suffer from mental health issues, yet three-quarters (75%) say they would hire more veterans if they had expert advice on how to understand and support them in the workplace.

 Combat Stress is the UK’s leading mental health charity for veterans, having helped more than 100,000 ex-Service personnel since the charity was founded in the aftermath of the First World War.
 More than 6,000 ex-service men and women across the UK are currently registered with the charity, including more than 2,800 who served in Iraq and Afghanistan.

 However, Robert Marsh, the charity’s director of fundraising, was keen to put that figure into context:

 “Our main aim for the symposium is to provide a sense of proportion about mental health issues as a result of service in the military.

 “For most veterans, their time in the military was an extremely positive experience.
 However, there is a significant, but small, percentage of people who have difficulty transitioning to civilian life or experience mental health problems.
 This is no different to the proportion you’d expect in the civilian population, but Combat Stress is there to provide a support system for them.”